hugokishi/devbook/README.md

-## developed during studies on golang
+## Developed during studies on golang